-“Hi.
+“Hello I’m having problems uninstalling Adobe Acrobat Reader DC from my system, it keeps returning.
 I need to get Adobe Acrobat Reader DC completely off my Windows 10 computer.
 Earlier this morning, I tried to uninstall Acrobat Reader DC from Programs & Features window, and it came up with a “preparing to remove” message staying there for up to 15 minutes, but finally Acrobat Reader DC was gone from the list.
 And now I have problem in re-installing the program.
 It runs through the download and about 70% through the installation, I receive a message telling that I have a more up to date version installed on my computer and then the installation cuts off.
 I guess Acrobat Reader DC didn’t uninstall from my computer completely.
 How do I manually delete its trace?”

 If you suspect Adobe Acrobat Reader DC is not removed completely or Windows refuses you to uninstall this program, then this post will help you easily and effectively get rid of Adobe Acrobat Reader DC in a couple of minutes.